cbmuser/MPG/README.md

  # Arduino

- Digital 2, 3, 6 : switching transistors (see source)
+ Digital 2, 3, 6 : switching transistors (outputs, see source)

  Digital 4,5 : Inputs for Buttons Axis and Feedrate to GND